GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First learn computer science and all the theory.
-Next develop a programming style.
-Then forget all that and just hack.
+> ### Testing can be a very effective way to show the presence of bugs, but it is hopelessly inadequate for showing their absence.
 >
-> ~ *George Carrette*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts